sameersbn/docker-gitlab/README.md

 - **OAUTH_ALLOW_SSO**: This allows users to login without having a user account first.
 User accounts will be created automatically when authentication was successful.
 Defaults to `false`.
 - **OAUTH_BLOCK_AUTO_CREATED_USERS**: Locks down those users until they have been cleared by the admin.
 Defaults to `true`.
 - **OAUTH_AUTO_LINK_LDAP_USER**: Look up new users in LDAP servers.
 If a match is found (same uid), automatically link the omniauth identity with the LDAP account.
 Defaults to `false`.
+- **OAUTH_AUTO_LINK_SAML_USER**: Allow users with existing accounts to login and auto link their account via SAML login, without having to do a manual login first and manually add SAML.
+Defaults to `false`.
 - **OAUTH_CAS3_LABEL**: The "Sign in with" button label.
 Defaults to "cas3".
 - **OAUTH_CAS3_SERVER**: CAS3 server URL.
 No defaults.
 - **OAUTH_CAS3_DISABLE_SSL_VERIFICATION**: Disable CAS3 SSL verification.
 Defaults to `false`.